HKU-BAL/Governome/README.md

 Governome is an owner-governed genomic data management system based on blockchain, it designed to empower individuals with absolute control over their genomic data during data sharing.

-This repository showcases the available applications of the current version of Governome, including data preprocessing for whole-genome data, population single variant queries, GWAS analysis, and a functional batch for identifying target individuals.
-Additionally, this repository demonstrates how Key Custodians upload information and provide proofs to participate in the workflow of Governome.
+This repository showcases the available applications of the current version of Governome, including data preprocessing for whole-genome data, individual variant query, cohort study, GWAS analysis, and forensics.
+Additionally, this repository demonstrates how data owners and hospitals upload information and provide proofs to participate in the workflow of Governome.

 All the homomorphical computation modules in Governome are based on the excellent library [tfhe-go](https://github.com/sp301415/tfhe-go), and all the zk-SNARKs modules in Governome are based on [gnark](https://github.com/Consensys/gnark/tree/master).